McKesson Corporation: History

+19th century
-Founded in New York City as Charles M. Olcott in 1828 and later as Olcott, McKesson & Co. by Charles Olcott and John McKesson in 1833, the business began as an importer and wholesaler of botanical drugs.

-A third partner, Daniel Robbins, who had joined the enterprise as it grew, and who previously "was an assistant to the original partners," was the Robbins when the company was renamed McKesson & Robbins following Olcott's death in 1853.
+McKesson was founded in 1828 in New York City as Charles M. Olcott by Charles M. Olcott.
+It was later renamed Olcott, McKesson & Co. and John McKesson in 1833, the business began as an importer and wholesaler of botanical drugs.
+A third partner, Daniel Robbins, who joined the enterprise as it grew, and who previously "was an assistant to the original partners", was the "Robbins" when the company was renamed McKesson & Robbins following Olcott's death in 1853.

+20th century

-The company successfully emerged from the fraud by CEO Phillip Musica one of the most notorious business/accounting scandals of the 20th century—the McKesson & Robbins scandal, a watershed event that led to major changes in American auditing standards and securities regulations after being exposed in 1938.
+The company successfully emerged from the McKesson and Robbins scandal under CEO Phillip Musica, one of the most notorious business and accounting scandals of the 20th century, a watershed event that led to major changes in American auditing standards and securities regulations after being exposed in 1938.

-In 1967, Foremost Dairies, a company founded by James Cash Penney that had been headquartered in San Francisco since 1954, acquired McKesson & Robbins in a hostile takeover to form Foremost-McKesson Inc. The Foremost dairy operations were sold in 1982 and the name changed to McKesson Corporation but headquarters remained in San Francisco.
+In 1967, Foremost Dairies, a company founded by James Cash Penney, which was headquartered in San Francisco since 1954, acquired McKesson & Robbins in a hostile takeover to form Foremost-McKesson Inc. The Foremost dairy operations were sold in 1982 and the name changed to McKesson Corporation but headquarters remained in San Francisco.

 In 1999, McKesson acquired medical information systems firm HBO & Company (HBOC).
 The combined firm operated as McKessonHBOC for two years.
+Accounting irregularities at HBOC reduced the company's share price by half and resulted in the dismissal and prosecution of many HBOC executives.

+21st century

-Accounting irregularities at HBOC reduced the company's share price by half, and resulted in the dismissal and prosecution of many HBOC executives.
-The firm's name reverted to "McKesson" in 2001.
-McKesson has increased its market in medical technology through acquisitions, including Per Se Technologies and RelayHealth in 2006 and Practice Partner in 2007.
+In 2001, the company's name reverted to McKesson.
+In the early 21st century, McKesson increased its market in medical technology through acquisitions, including Per Se Technologies and RelayHealth in 2006 and Practice Partner in 2007.

+On January 6, 2006, McKesson acquired NDCHealth Corporation.

 In 2010, McKesson acquired the oncology and physician services company US Oncology, Inc. for $2.16 billion, which was integrated into the McKesson Specialty Health business.

+In April 2012, McKesson agreed to pay the United States $190M to settle allegations that it had inflated prices and overbilled Medicaid.
+Three months later, in July 2012, McKesson agreed to pay California and 28 other states $151M to settle allegations that it had inflated prices and overbilled Medicaid.

 On June 24, 2013, The Wall Street Journal reported that McKesson Chairman and CEO John Hammergren's pension benefits of $159 million had set a record for "the largest pension on file for a current executive of a public company, and almost certainly the largest ever in corporate America".

-In addition to its offices throughout North America, McKesson also has international offices in Australia, Ireland, France, the Netherlands, and the United Kingdom.
-Today, McKesson is one of the oldest operating businesses in the United States.
+In 2013, PSS World Medical was acquired.

-In 2014, McKesson acquired Celesio to become one of the world's largest health care companies, with over $179 billion in annual revenue.
+In 2014, McKesson acquired Celesio to become one of the world's largest healthcare companies, with over $179 billion in annual revenue.

 In June 2016, McKesson announced plans to merge its IT business with Change Healthcare.

-In 2017, McKesson was involved in a number of lawsuits against the state of Arkansas over the supply of vecuronium bromide.
-McKesson was under contract by Pfizer not to sell to any correctional facility that authorized and carried out Capital punishment.
+In 2017, McKesson was involved in many lawsuits against the state of Arkansas over the supply of vecuronium bromide.
+McKesson was under contract by Pfizer not to sell to any correctional facility that authorized and carried out capital punishment.

-In November 2018, the company announced it would relocate its headquarters from San Francisco to Irving, Texas in April 2019.
+In November 2018, the company announced it would relocate its headquarters from San Francisco to Irving, Texas, effective April 1, 2019.